AliElDerawi/KotlinSpaceRadar/README.md

 **"A NASA-powered app to monitor asteroids and their Earth proximity, with offline features and clean architecture."**

 KotlinSpaceRadar is an app designed to help users track asteroids detected by NASA that come near Earth.
 It uses a free, open-source API provided by the NASA JPL Asteroid team and stores data locally for offline access.
-This project is the second in the Udacity Android Kotlin Developer Nanodegree Program.
+This project is part of the **Udacity Android Kotlin Developer Nanodegree Program**.

 ## Main Features of the Project